coreos/butane/docs/config-fcos-v1_5-exp.md

       * **thumbprint** (string): thumbprint of a trusted signing key.
     * **_tpm2_** (bool): whether or not to use a tpm2 device.
     * **_threshold_** (int): sets the minimum number of pieces required to decrypt the device.
 Default is 1.
+    * **_discard_** (boolean): whether to issue discard commands to the underlying block device when blocks are freed.
+Enabling this improves performance and device longevity on SSDs and space utilization on thinly provisioned SAN devices, but leaks information about which disk blocks contain data.
+If omitted, it defaults to false.
   * **_mirror_** (object): describes mirroring of the boot disk for fault tolerance.
     * **_devices_** (list of strings): the list of whole-disk devices (not partitions) to include in the disk array, referenced by their absolute path.
 At least two devices must be specified.
 * **_extensions_** (list of objects): the list of additional packages to be installed.